 Sounds like a small thing, but as anyone who has driven through a Swiss tunnel in an open top car will tell you, the pollution can be pretty grim.
 You only need to touch the end of your nose, in the way that allows you to check your nostrils without actually picking your nose, to discover how black things can be.

-Which means that anyone who drives through the Hindhead tunnel in Surrey – which itself is the UK’s longest road tunnel – can enjoy dirt-free nostrils for eternity.
+Which means that anyone who drives through the Hindhead Tunnel in Surrey – which is the UK’s longest road tunnel – can enjoy dirt-free nostrils for eternity.
 Of course, the cheaper way would be to forgo the temptations of the C-Class Estate and stick with your existing car, remembering to shut the recirculation flap for yourself.
 You know, like in the days when drivers actually thought for themselves.

 So that’s the people of Surrey sorted, but what about our friends in Scotland?

 Well, a recent survey by the AA – Britain’s fourth best breakdown service, or something – suggested that the roads in Scotland are the worst in Britain, beating Yorkshire and Humberside into an unwelcome second place.
-In fact, the roads in Scotland are so riddled with potholes and crevises, that one Scot was forced to berate the minister for roads, shouting, “I’ll gie ye a skelpit lug”, before finishing with “do yer dinger”.
+In fact, the roads in Scotland are so riddled with potholes and crevices, that one Scot was forced to berate the minister for roads, shouting, “I’ll gie ye a skelpit lug”, before finishing with “do yer dinger”.

 But with the C-Class Estate, such frustration and incomprehensible mutterings could be a thing of the past and it’s all thanks to a thing called AirMATIC.
 Or, to give it it’s full name, AirMATIC Agility Package.
 Sorry, Mercedes-Benz, but you’ve clearly missed a trick here.
 You should have called it ‘The Supremely Comfortable, New Benchmark For the Sector, Air Suspension Package’.
 It really is that good.